triggermesh/docs/docs/guides/xmltojsontransformation.md

 ### Deploying a `PingSource` Object.

-Finally, we deploy an event source that emits CloudEvent with XML.
+Finally, we deploy an event source that will emit CloudEvents with XML data in the payload.
 We can do this with the `PingSource` which sends Cloudevents on a schedule.

 The YAML manifest below shows that we will send a _note_ in XML every minute.
 Write the following YAML in a file and apply it with `kubectl apply -f <manifest.yaml>`.